 NOTE: The iPlate is NOT compatible with the XTE-2005 or BB-500UK

-What is the BT i-Plate & how does it work?
+What is the BT i-Plate and how does it work?

 The i-Plate (iPlate) is a filter for use on ADSL Broadband lines to improve the speed & stability of the connection.
 Since they're easy to install yourself, (see YouTube video below) there are no costly engineer visits required.
 When connected to the master socket, the iPlate filters the 'bell wire' which used to be needed to make our old-fashioned analogue telephones ring.
 However, with today's touch-tone phones, this bell wire is now redundant and its presence in a master socket actually causes digital interference on the ADSL line.